-Cyanolab, the Genetics and Experimental Bioinformatics unit at the University of Freiburg, Germany, is searching for a scientist to participate in the project "Early Determinants of Heterocyst Differentiation in Multicellular Cyanobacteria", which is part of the DFG-funded Priority Program SPP 2141 “Much more than Defence: The Multiple Functions and Facets of CRISPR-Cas” within the project "Cross-talk and extensive rewiring of CRISPR-Cas systems with the cellular regulatory machinery in Cyanobacteria".
-The intended start date is within the last three months of 2018 or early in 2019, or upon negotiation and the position is limited to a duration of 3 years.
+Cyanolab, the Genetics and Experimental Bioinformatics unit at the University of Freiburg, Germany, is searching for a scientist to participate in the project "Early Determinants of Heterocyst Differentiation in Multicellular Cyanobacteria", which is part of the DFG-funded Priority Program SPP 2389 “Emergent Functions of Bacterial Multicellularity” (@spp2389).
+The intended start date is in autumn 2022, or upon negotiation and the position is for a duration of 3 years.
 The PhD researcher may associate with the structured PhD program MeInBio – BioInMe.

 Cyanolab is located at the University of Freiburg, located in one of the most beautiful regions of Southern Germany in the heart of Europe.
 Freiburg is known for its high quality of life at the slopes of the Black Forest, close to the Alps, Switzerland and France.
 The Faculty of Biology at the University of Freiburg is one of the leading Life Science Departments in the country.

 Please send your application by Email to: firstname.lastname@example.org.

 In your application, please include (1) a CV in tabular form, (2) a brief summary of previous research experience and academic qualifications, (3) scanned copies of university degrees and (4) contact details for at least one reference.

 Freiburg, June 27, 2022

 Bacterial genomes are not only densely packed for the ‘normal’ protein-coding genes but harbor also hundreds of genes for non-coding RNAs and an unknown number of small genes encoding peptides and small proteins.
 In functional analyses, these small genes are often overlooked.